surmwill/recycler_unity/README.md

 protected void RecalculateDimensions(FixEntries fixEntries)
 ```

 After modifying the dimensions of the entry, call this to alert the Recycler to its size change and to re-align its content.
+(Note: this also triggers a LayoutRebuild, re-calculating any auto-sized content).

 - `fixEntries:` resizing an entry will cause the entire list of entries to shift based on the new/removed space.
 This defines how and what entries will get moved.